severalnines/docs/installation.rst

 	$ docker ps

-For more example on deployments with Docker images, please refer to `this blog post <http://www.severalnines.com/blog/clustercontrol-docker>`_.
-For more details on configuration options, please refer to `ClusterControl's Docker Hub <https://registry.hub.docker.com/u/severalnines/clustercontrol/>`_ page.
+For more example on deployments with Docker images, please refer to `ClusterControl on Docker <http://www.severalnines.com/blog/clustercontrol-docker>`_.
+For more info on the configuration options, please refer to `ClusterControl's Docker Hub <https://registry.hub.docker.com/u/severalnines/clustercontrol/>`_ page.

 Manual Installation
 -------------------